-cannot use public transport because of disabilities,

-is 47 years ald and lives at home

-is 17 years old and lives at home

-9 miles away from home.
-College is the nearest college that can provide the appropriate support and subjects to study.

-is 17 years old and lives at home

-attends College,

-College is 4 miles away from home and is the nearest college that can provide the appropriate support and subjects to study.
+cannot use public transport because of disabilities, is 17 years old and lives at home . attends College, which is 9 miles away from home.
+College is the nearest college that can provide the appropriate support and subjects to study. is 17 years old and lives at home attends College, College is 4 miles away from home and is the nearest college that can provide the appropriate support and subjects to study.
+Background Background Post-16 transport policy for 2010/20 Post-16 transport policy for 2019/20 changes that were introduced in 2018.

-Background

-Post-16 transport policy for 2019/20

-As you are aware, we exchanged pre-action correspondence with HCC on behalf of a group of clients to challenge the post-16 policy for 2019/20.
-At that time, HCC set out that it was only implementing changes that were introduced in 2018.
 However, many families who were granted transport in 2018 were denied transport for 2019.
 After receiving a letter before action on behalf of our clients, HCC agreed to withdraw the new policy.
 Instead, decisions regarding transport for 2019/20 were made under the 2018/19 policy.
 Families were subsequently granted transport.

+As you are aware, we exchanged pre-action correspondence with HCC on behalf of a group of clients to challenge the post-16 policy for 2019/20.
+At that time, HCC set out that it was only implementing